How do you run a faster marathon? I have been asked numerous times ‘Nate, what do I have to do to run faster'.

 It is the perfect kind of ground suitable for the largest, best built homes.

-If strong winds, torrent rain and bitter temps attack that home it will not be destroyed because it was built on an extremely strong foundation.
+So, if strong winds, torrent rain and bitter temps attack that home it will not be destroyed.
+The reason being is it was built on an extremely strong foundation.

 You are no different than that home.

-Getting fit is not easy, trying to better your personal best time may not come in your time frame.
+Getting fit is not easy.
+Remember, trying to better your personal best time may not come in your time frame.

-You may want it now but your achievement may come 2 to 3 years down the road, perhaps it will come much sooner.
+You may want it now but your achievement may come 2 to 3 years down the road.
+Perhaps, sooner.

-Running is similar to building a home in that you have to invest your time before that beautiful house, the finished product, is built.
+Running is similar to building a home in that you have to invest your time before that beautiful house.

 Here are a few three key ‘house building' pillars to assist you in running your best time.

-These are the same things I have done to get under the 2.20 and 2.30 barriers.
+In addition, I used these tips to get under the 2.20 and 2.30 marathon barriers.

 What do I mean by ‘gathering the materials'.